nekonaute/pogobot/README.md

     riscv64-unknown-elf-addr2line: « a.out »: pas de tel fichier

-### Compile gateware and pogobios (Has to be done ones)
+### Compile gateware and pogobios (Has to be done once)

 You have to go in the folder 'Software'

     cd Software

 The following command recompile the gateware, compile the dependencies and the pogobios.
-(Has to be done ones)
+(Has to be done once)

     ./pogosoc.py --target=pogobotv3 --cpu-variant=lite --build

 The next command uploads the new gateware and flash the pogobios as an application.
-(Has to be done ones)
+(Has to be done once)

     ./litex_term.py --serial-boot --images images.json --safe /dev/ttyUSBX